Different Types of Doctors: Your “MD” Guide

 Stanford University offers pre-med students advising, internship opportunities, and assistance with long-term goals in the medical field.

 Becoming a doctor isn’t easy, but it is extremely rewarding if you stick with it!
-Future doctors can choose from a wide variety of specializations that fit their career goals!
-But planning ahead and working with a solid pre-med program from the get-go will make all the difference for students.
+Future doctors can choose from a wide variety of specializations that fit their career goals.
+Planning ahead and working with a solid pre-med program from the get-go will make all the difference for students.

 Are you planning on becoming a doctor?
-Finding the right college for your pre-med program is essential.
-Thankfully, our College Match tool helps you identify those colleges that best fit your wants, needs, and goals.
+Finding the right college for your pre-med program is a must.
+Our College Match tool helps you identify those colleges that best fit your wants, needs, and goals.
 And it’s completely free!
 Learn more about your chances of admission to the colleges listed above and find other great pre-med colleges here.